Timeless (Kenny Lattimore album)

 Timeless is the sixth studio album by American singer Kenny Lattimore.
 It was released by Verve Records on September 9, 2008 in the United States.
-His first album solo album since 2001's Weekend, it followed Lattimore's duet albums with his wife Chanté Moore, Things That Lovers Do (2003) and Uncovered/Covered (2006).
+His first album solo album since 2001's Weekend, it followed, Things That Lovers Do (2003) and Uncovered/Covered (2006), Lattimore's duet albums with his then-wife Chanté Moore.
+His first solo cover album, Timeless was produced by his longtime collaborator Barry Eastmond and contains renditions of songs by artists such as Donny Hathaway and Aretha Franklin.